Daltonhensley19/SE_NES_Emu/README.md

 ## Usage

 Upon loading a rom and processing through instructions, the GUI will notify you if the load was successful.
-If the load was, you are free to process through the instructions and observe the data manipulation.
+If the load was, you are free to go through the instructions one-by-one and observe the data manipulation via the GUI.
 Upon encountering an error, the GUI should display an exception and help to describe the problem encountered.